-In this visit, the participants get familiar with the process of transforming the tea plant into black and green tea.
+In tea factory visit, the participants get familiar with the process of transforming the tea plant into black and green tea.
 The benefits of each type of tea are described and the process of producing white tea as well as the differences between organic and non-organic tea are explained.
 The participants learn to distinguish between the natural tea and artificially flavored teas.

 The program’s duration is about 2 hours.